bestbennybest123122213/benbestrepo/bull-bro-brain/MEMORY.md

 - When a lead sends a multi-layered reply mixing questions, objections, and timing constraints: don't address everything.
 Pick the ONE strongest signal to pull on and keep it short.
 Every extra sentence is a sentence that could give them a reason to say no. Two sentences beating three topics beats five sentences covering all of them
 - Always personalize call push with company name: "worth a call to walk through what makes sense for [company] specifically?"
 - Keep emails under 200 words when possible.
 Max 2 links per email.
 No all caps, no excessive punctuation.
 Short clean emails land in inbox.
+- NEVER open a response with a self-introduction like "I'm a comedy/gaming creator" or "we're a comedy/lifestyle/gaming channel" or "I run ItssIMANNN" or any variation.
+The lead already knows who you are from the outbound email.
+Jump straight to answering what they asked.
+Self-introductions waste the first sentence and sound like a template.
+- NEVER include process notes, internal thinking, reasoning, SOP references, rule citations, or commentary after your email response.
+Your output after RESPONSE: must be ONLY the email the lead will see.
+Nothing else.
+Ever.
+- Bull Bro CANNOT replace leads in SmartLead, schedule calendar events, or make phone calls.
+If any of these actions are needed, communicate them ONLY through the ESCALATE field — never in the RESPONSE that goes to the lead.

 ### C. Time Slots & Scheduling
 - Always check Calendly/Google Calendar for Jan's real-time availability before suggesting times